-Alignment of 2021 Omnibus Plan with Stockholders' Interests
+Alignment of 2022 Director Plan with Stockholders' Interests

-The 2021 Omnibus Plan is designed to reinforce the alignment of our equity compensation opportunities for officers and employees with stockholders' interests and, as highlighted below, includes a number of provisions that we believe are consistent with good compensation practices.
+The 2022 Director Plan is designed to reinforce the alignment of our compensation opportunities for eligible directors with stockholders' interests and, as highlighted below, includes a number of provisions that we believe are consistent with good compensation practices.

 - No Discounted Stock Options.
-Stock options may not be granted with an exercise price lower than the fair market value of the underlying shares on the date of grant. - No Repricings/Cash Buyouts without Stockholder Approval.
-The 2021 Omnibus Plan prohibits, without stockholder approval, a stock option or a stock appreciation right from being repurchased for cash at a time when the exercise or strike price, as applicable, is equal to or greater than the fair market value of the underlying shares.
-The 2021 Omnibus Plan also prohibits any stock option or stock appreciation right from being re-priced, replaced, re-granted through cancellation, or modified without stockholder approval if the effect would be to reduce the exercise or strike price, as applicable, for the shares underlying the option or stock appreciation right. - No "Evergreen" Provision.
-There is no "evergreen" feature pursuant to which the shares available for issuance under the 2021 Omnibus Plan can be automatically replenished.
+Stock options may not be granted with an exercise price lower than the fair market value of the underlying shares on the date of grant. - No Re-pricings/Cash Buyouts without Stockholder Approval.
+The 2022 Director Plan prohibits, without stockholder approval, a stock option or a stock appreciation right from being repurchased for cash at a time when the exercise or strike price, as applicable, is equal to or greater than the fair market value of the underlying shares.
+The 2022 Director Plan also prohibits any stock option or stock appreciation right from being re-priced, replaced, re-granted through cancellation, or modified without stockholder approval if the effect would be to reduce the exercise or strike price, as applicable, for the shares underlying the option or stock appreciation right. - No "Evergreen" Provision.
+There is no "evergreen" feature pursuant to which the shares available for issuance under the 2022 Director Plan can be automatically replenished. - No Transferability.
+Awards generally may not be transferred, except by will or the laws of descent and distribution or pursuant to a qualified domestic relations order, unless approved by the Compensation Committee. - No Automatic Grants.
+The 2022 Director Plan does not provide for "reload" or other automatic grants to participants.